 Paul Falcone is an HR consultant and author of 96 Great Interview Questions to Ask Before You Hire.
 He’s written the definitive guide to asking great questions and evaluating a candidate’s responses.

-He provides several questions that are best deployed at the beginning of an interview, one of which he recommends to replace “Tell me about yourself.”
-This ubiquitous opener can be confusing for a candidate, since they have to guess how to mix personal and professional information.
-It’s hard to decide where to start, and a candidate can wind up providing too much information (“I’m a cancer survivor” or “Proud mom to three beautiful children”).
+He provides several questions that are best deployed at the beginning of an interview.
+He recommends going beyond the classic “Tell me about yourself.”
+This ubiquitous opener can be confusing for a candidate.
+It leaves him or her to guess how to mix personal and professional information.
+It’s hard to decide where to start.
+A candidate can wind up providing too much information (“I’m a cancer survivor” or “Proud mom to three beautiful children”).
 As an interviewer, you want to help candidates stay focused on professional accomplishments.

 Falcone suggests starting with this opening question instead: “Walk me through your progression in your career, leading up to how you landed in your current role at your present company.”
 This question helps the candidate list accomplishments he’s proud of and provide some detail on his current role.
 You may also gain insight into why he’s in the market for a new job.
 “Our division recently got a new manager, and he’s made some big changes in our sales goals.”
 Or “I’ve been in the same role for five years, and I’m looking for a new challenge, which doesn’t look likely at my current company.”

 This also gives the interviewer a chance to review the resume in real time, refresh= your memory on the candidate’s experience, and make some notes on what you want to go into more deeply.
 You’ll also get a chance to see how the candidate’s mind works, especially if you ask them for a brief overview.
 Does she get bogged down in details?
 Does he keep talking even when your body language indicates he’s gone on too long?
 This first impression of communication skills and emotional intelligence can give you valuable insight into how well they’ll connect with customers and team members.